Toy Rotation: How to Rotate Your Toddler’s Toys for Better Play - Baby Chick

 1. Sort Toys Into Categories

-When building your weekly containers, make it a goal to have a toy from each fundamental category included—one toy per category, per rotation.
+When building your weekly containers, aim to include one toy from each core category during every rotation.
 If you’re missing one or two categories, don’t fret.
 The goal is to try and make the most of what you have on hand.
 The categories include:

-• Vehicles: planes, trains, and automobiles of all shapes & sizes
+• Vehicles: planes, trains, and automobiles of all shapes and sizes

 • Music: tambourines, drums, maracas, xylophone, whistles, and keyboards